Ralph Day: Irish Sweepstakes

 In 1949 Day won the equivalent of $100,000 (Canadian) on an Irish Sweepstakes ticket on the horse Russian Hill.
 Seriously ill at the time with "a blood complaint" resulting from an infected tooth, he described the news as "the best tonic in the world".

 Personal life

 With his wife Vera, Day had two daughters, Marie and Shirley, and one son, Glen.
-His son would marry former mayor Allan A. Lamport's daughter, Edythe Jane Lamport, and have three sons, Glen, Allan, and Andrew.
+His son married former mayor Allan A. Lamport's daughter, Edythe Jane Lamport, and had three sons, Glen, Allan, and Andrew.